 In practice, this often means lessening the dynamic range between the loudest and quietest parts of an audio signal.
 Compression algorithms do this by boosting the quieter signals and reducing the louder signals.

 There are two types of compression – lossless and lossy.
-AAC and MP3 are examples of lossy formats which mean they throw away non-essential parts of the audio resulting in smaller files but reduced sound quality as well.
+AAC, OGG and MP3 are examples of lossy formats which mean they throw away non-essential parts of the audio resulting in smaller files but reduced sound quality as well.
+Check out our ACC vs OGG comparison for a detailed comparison of two lossy formats.

 FLAC and WAV are examples of lossless formats which use pulse code modulation (PCM) to allow the original data to be perfectly reconstructed from the compressed data.